OpenNMT/OpenNMT/docs/tools/scorer.md

-OpenNMT provides native implementation of scoring metrics - BLEU, TER, DLRATION
+OpenNMT provides native implementation of scoring metrics - BLEU, TER, DLRATIO

 All metrics can be used as a validation metric (see [option `-validation_metric`](../options/train/#trainer-options)) during training or standalone using `tools/score.lua`: